ku-sldg/plih/_simple/2-Testing-AE.md

 and call that function with numerous random values of `x`.
 The more  tests run, the more confident we are in the result.

-This is precisely what QuickCheck does.
-Specifically:
+This is exactly what QuickCheck does:

 ```haskell
 quickCheck (\x -> (p (f x)))